Contacting new people or organisations for the first time can be daunting. Several questions will probably go through your mind:

-It might be you are looking after someone and you need a break or support yourself, in which case you may receive a Carer’s Assessment – the IAG Team will explain what this is, what it will achieve and the process required.
+It might be you are looking after someone and you need a break or support yourself, in which case you may receive a carer’s assessment – the carer helpline team will explain what this is, what it will achieve and the process required.

-It might be you need a Family Carers’ Prescription (FCP) – in which case the IAG Team will explain more about the service and help you access this service via your GP surgery.
+It might be you need a Family Carers’ Prescription (FCP) – in which case the carer helpline team will explain more about the service and help you access this service via your GP surgery.
 The Family Carers’ Prescription is a quick, but short term service.

-How we can help the cared for person?
+How we can help the person you care for?

-It might be you are the cared for person who needs support – in which case you can either refer yourself to social care for a needs led assessment, or we can do that on your behalf if you prefer.
+It might be you are the person you care for who needs support – in which case you can either refer yourself to social care for a needs led assessment, or we can do that on your behalf if you prefer.

 When you call us